Current Museum Exhibitions

 The newest fighting arm of the Army, with a Parachuting capability, providing high-tech rapid response in all theatres of war, is revealed in an exhibition at the Museum.
 The history and role of 216 (Parachute) Signal Squadron is explained.

 The interactive Centre was created, supported by the National Lottery through the Millennium Commission.

-The Museum contains a small gallery where temporary exhibitions can be mounted from material held in the Museum’s reserve collections, from touring exhibitions, or from items on loan from other museums, industrial concerns or private individuals.
+The Museum contains a small gallery where temporary exhibitions can be mounted.
+Such exhibitions may be created from material held in the Museum’s reserve collections, from touring exhibitions, or from items on loan from other museums, industrial concerns or private individual